WhatTheDickens/lit-dig-age/text-fluid/walden-fluid.md

 Based on Clapper's dissertation, [Digital Thoreau](https://digitalthoreau.org) produced a "fluid-text edition" of *Walden* by encoding the manuscript witnesses in [XML/TEI](https://tei-c.org).

-An open-source application called the Versioning Machine transforms the TEI-encoded text into HTML for the web, enabling a reader to compare the points of variation between manuscript versions side by side.
+An open-source application called [The Versioning Machine](http://v-machine.org) transforms the TEI-encoded text into HTML for the web, enabling a reader to compare the points of variation between manuscript versions side by side.

 # Questions/assignments